-3. Ratification of Selection of Independent Registered Public Accounting Firm
+4. Ratification of Selection of Independent Registered Public Accounting Firm

-Our audit committee has selected the firm of Crowe Horwath LLP as our independent registered public accounting firm for 2016.
+Our audit and risk committee, which we sometimes refer to as our "audit committee" in this proxy statement, has selected the firm of Crowe Horwath LLP as our independent registered public accounting firm for 2017.
 Crowe Horwath has served as our principal independent registered public accounting firm since 2012.